 Using tweezers or needle nose pliers, pull up on each of the indicator probe plungers, bringing them back up to their original position.
 Be careful not to pull the probe out of the socket or termination pin.

-Reassemble the fixture and cycle once.
-The plunger will remain in the deflected position, showing its position when the fixture is actuated.
+Reassemble the fixture and cycle one time only.
+The indicator probe plungers will remain in the deflected position, showing their position when the fixture is actuated.

 Instructional video on how to measure probe stroke in a fixture